Satisfactory Academic Progress Policy

 Students are expected to successfully complete 67% of all attempted coursework.
 This cumulative calculation includes all college-level CCGA and any college-level transfer work attempted.
 Attempted hours and successfully completed hours are based on all courses included on the students’ official academic history.
-Further, all attempts of repeated coursework and non-credit coursework are included (except for the first 20 hours of Learning Support classes).
-The formula of this calculation is:
+Furthermore, all attempts of repeated coursework and non-credit coursework are included (except for the first 20 hours of Learning Support classes).
+The formula for this calculation is:

 |Cumulative hours successfully completed (earned hours)||= % Completed|